-Musik in Motion videos will premiere once a month, and forthcoming collaborations include the School of Toronto Dance Theatre with choreographer Hanna Kiel.
+Forthcoming collaborations include the School of Toronto Dance Theatre with choreographer Hanna Kiel, which will premiere Friday September 24 at 7pm EDT on YouTube, here.
 Watch the first three videos below!
 And, subscribe to Tafelmusik on YouTube, and sign up for our newsletter, to receive notifications of video premieres and learn more about the featured artists.

 A baroque music training program for advanced students and musicians.